 Flinders University’s Professor Claire Smith, an archaeologist, has worked with Australian Indigenous communities and studied rock art since 1990.

 “Rock art cannot be successfully understood through a European perspective,” says Professor Smith.
-“We should be focusing on rock art sites as they function within a wider cultural landscape, not just the sites themselves.
+“We should focus on rock art sites as they function within a wider cultural landscape, not just the sites themselves.

 Professor Smith is part of an international research team challenging the use of the word “hidden” to explain and identify rock art.

-“Therefore, physical location alone does not determine whether the meaning for a rock art image is hidden or not,” says Professor Smith.
+“Therefore, physical location alone does not determine whether the meaning for a rock art image is hidden,” says Professor Smith.
 “You might see the image but you can’t see that meaning, the full meaning remains hidden.”

-The research challenges the notion that visually dominating images located in an open part of a site will communicate solely public information.
-Such images may contain secret as well as public information or be subject to gender restrictions on viewing.
+The research challenges the notion that visually dominating images in an open part of a site will communicate solely public information.
+Such images may contain secret and public information or be subject to gender restrictions on viewing.

 The prime example cited in the research is at Doria Gudaluk (Beswick Creek Cave) in the Barunga region of the Northern Territory.
 While this site appears to be hidden within the landscape, it is an open-access site, although it can be closed for specific ceremonies.